Estimote/iOS-Fleet-Management-SDK/Examples/README.md

 - **Showroom**

-  > Uses: [sticker beacons](http://developer.estimote.com/nearables/stickers-vs-beacons/), Nearable packet, trigger engine
+  > Uses: [sticker beacons](http://estimote.com/#products), Nearable packet, trigger engine

   Change the text on screen when user picks up a nearable (motion detection).
 Imagine, e.g., an iPad mounted in a showroom, and products with Estimote Stickers attached to them.
 Whenever a visitor picks an item up, the iPad shows information about the product.

-- **Configuration** (available in Swift only; works with Location Beacons and next-gen Proximity Beacons)
+- **Configuration** (Swift only, requires Estimote Beacons with the 4th-gen firmware, 4.x+)

   > Uses: SDK 4.0's configuration API, Estimote Cloud: tags & geolocation

   Configure and tag your beacons for deployment. _(See the README.md file in this project's directory for more info.)_

+- **GPIO** (Swift only, requires Estimote Beacons with the 4th-gen firmware, 4.x+)

+  > Uses: SDK 4.0's configuration API … and, well, GPIO (:

+  Wirelessly access external devices connected to the beacons' GPIO ports. _(See the README.md file in this project's directory for more info.)_